Human Papilloma Virus (HPV)

-There is no screening test that detects HPV in men.
+There is no screening test that detects HPV in men or people with penises.
 However, if your sexual partner is diagnosed with HPV, it is likely that you have been infected too.

 Luckily, most of the time our immune system is able to fight and clear an HPV infection, even if it is a high risk strain.
 Studies suggest this process takes, on average, 18 months.
 Thus, for most people, an HPV infection goes away over time.
 Smoking specifically impairs the immune response to HPV, so it is particularly important for smokers to quit to improve the body's response to HPV.

 Abstinence: The only way to avoid all forms of HPV infection is to abstain from intimate genital contact, including oral sex.

 Vaccines: There are 3 HPV vaccines currently available in the world, but only Gardasil 9 is available in the United States:

 - Cervarix: protects against high risk strains 16 and 18

 - Gardisil: protects against high risk strains 16 and 18, and low risk strains 6 and 11

 - Gardisil 9: protects against high risk strains 16, 18, and five others, as well as low risk strains 6 and 11

 All vaccines are designed to prevent cervical cancer, and are recommended for people of all genders.
 The benefit to people without a cervix is to protect them from HPV related head and neck and anal cancers, as well as protecting their partners with a cervix from cervical cancer.